alecglassford/call-collect/docs/INSTALL.md

 Airtable is a product that makes it easy to store data online.
 It lets you make "bases" which are sort of hybrid databases/spreadsheets, but they also make it easy to store "binary" data (in our case, audio files).
 This handles much of Call Collect's data storage needs.

 [You can read about their pricing here](https://airtable.com/pricing), but you don't need a credit card to sign up and you'll probably be fine with their free plan.
-We'll only be storing the audio for your prompts (not the recordings your receive from listeners) in Airtable, so the 2GB of space shouldn't be a problem, and if you get more than 1,200 records you can upgrade to a paid plan or swap out your key for a new base.
-(TK information on this)
+If you get more than 1,200 records or 2GB of attachment space, you can upgrade to a paid plan or swap out your key for a new base

 Here's what you need to do: